Gov. Cuomo Says New York Now ‘Safe’ to Reopen on May 15 as Coronavirus Cases, Death Toll Drops

 After two weeks, Cuomo said retail, finance, and professional services will be allowed to carefully lift restrictions with mandatory health screenings and safety guidelines.

-Cuomo also said Monday there will be a “circuit breaker” in control rooms for each region, which will monitor the number of local infection and hospital rates to avoid any possible resurgence.
+Cuomo also said Monday there will be a “circuit breaker” in control rooms for each region, which will monitor the number of local infections and hospital rates to avoid any possible resurgence.

 He said that if regions that begin to open see a surge in new virus cases, or a decline in one of the seven metrics, the “circuit breaker” will alert local officials to immediately lock down the region again.